bigandy/big-andy.co.uk/content/plugins/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](http://docs.backwpup.com/article/118-install-backwpup)

 == Changelog ==
+= Version 3.4.0 =
+* Changed: Dropped support for PHP 5.2.
+* Improved: Migrated to Dropbox API V2.
+* Changed: Removed Adminer link from backend.
+* Added: Backup file tracking so backups from other jobs aren't accidentally deleted.
+* Fixed: Call to get_users was previously incorrect.
+* Added: Ability to have backup file sent to multiple email addresses.
+* Added: Web.config is now included in list of special files to back up.
+* Fixed: error for some users when generating XML export.
+* Fixed: opendir permission denied warning on some versions of IIS.
+* Improved: accuracy of binary column export.

 = Version 3.3.7 =
 * Fixed: Services credentials lost after 3.3.6 update
 * Fixed: Removed all instances of PHP short echo tags and other minor PHP 5.2 compatibility issues